 Council has implemented structural savings in order to contain cumulative average wages growth below the cumulative average rate peg for the past 10 years, despite award wages growth exceeding rate peg increases during this period.
 However, this is not sustainable in the longer-term because employee cost efficiencies will be harder to achieve as many opportunities have already been delivered.
-Likewise the procurement strategies to contain costs will be challenged by the current supply chain and workforce management issues in the construction industry, combined with the large level of demand from infrastructure projects across the state.
-High fuel prices placing even greater pressure on Council's finances.
+Likewise the procurement strategies to contain costs will be challenged by the current supply chain and workforce management issues the construction industry is facing as a result of COVID-19, combined with the large level of demand from infrastructure projects across the state.
+Rising fuel prices placing even greater pressure on Council's finances.

 The disparity between the constraints on Council's revenue and external cost pressures are demonstrated as follows:

-- Federal Assistance Grants will likely reduce by 4% p.a. during the term of the LTFP because the Local Government Grants Commission has recently announced that they are looking to restore a lower limit FAG reduction of 4% from 1 July 2024.
+- The gap between the Rate Peg handed down by IPART for 2022/23 (0.7% increase) and the combined impact of award wage increases and Superannuation Guarantee Charge increases (2.5%) for the same period cannot be addressed with further efficiency changes.
+The Rate Peg increase will be applied to 49% of Council's income whilst the Award wage and SGC increases will affect 45% of Council's costs. - Federal Assistance Grants will likely reduce by 4% p.a. during the term of the LTFP because the Local Government Grants Commission has recently announced that they are looking to restore a lower limit FAG reduction of 4% from 1 July 2023.
 The lower limit floor was amended to 0% in 2018/19 when the Local Government Grants Commission modified the funding allocation model.
-The lower limit has historically applied to Council, with reductions of 5% p.a. applied when this was previously the lower limit from 2014/15 to 2017/18 (\$2m reduction over 4 years). - Rising cost pressures to maintain and renew infrastructure to meet the needs of the community due to the combined impacts of rising construction costs and fuel prices.
+The lower limit has historically applied to Council, with reductions of 5% p.a. applied when this was previously the lower limit from 2014/15 to 2017/18 (\$2m reduction over 4 years). - Council's revenue from commercial operations was severely impacted by COVID.
+It is these alternative sources of income that have allowed Council to provide the lowest residential land rates in western Sydney.

+- Rising cost pressures to maintain and renew infrastructure to meet the needs of the community due to the combined impacts of rising construction costs and fuel prices.
 These costs account for a significant amount of expenditure by Council each year, and it is possible that cost growth in these categories will exceed Rate Peg increases during the term of the LTFP. - An increase in cost shifting to local government and a reduction in funding.
 Cost shifting has recently included large increases in the Emergency Services Levy, being forced to account for Rural Fire Services assets, and being responsible for the maintenance of line marking on roads and street signs.

 It is not feasible for Council to continue to manage costs growing at a faster rate than revenue whilst maintaining existing community infrastructure and services.
-Therefore.
-Council will need to consider applying for an SRV at the beginning of the next Delivery Program in order to obtain additional rate income above the annual percentage rate (Rate Peg) set by the Independent Pricing and Regulatory Tribunal (IPART).
+Therefore, Council will need to consider applying for an SRV at the beginning of the next Delivery Program in 3 years' time in order to obtain additional rate income above the annual percentage rate (Rate Peg) set by the Independent Pricing and Regulatory Tribunal (IPART).
 Council has effectively managed its finances in order to deliver residents low residential land rates for a number of years, but without a new SRV at the beginning of the next Delivery Program will find it difficult to maintain and develop the infrastructure required to support the growing needs of the community and to continue to deliver essential community services that benefit the local residents.